Many Taylor & Francis journals have policies on data sharing which state how data associated with your article should be

 You’ll need to pay close attention to these instructions if you’re an author submitting to a journal with this policy.

-Authors are required to make the data and materials supporting the results or analyses presented in their paper freely available.
+Authors are required to make the data and materials supporting the results or analyses presented in their research paper publicly available information.
 Authors may, however, choose to apply a licence that limits re-use.

 Please note that data should only be shared if it is ethically correct to do so, where this does not violate the protection of human subjects, or other valid ethical, privacy, or security concerns.

-Data must be deposited in a recognized data repository that can mint a persistent digital identifier, such as a digital object identifier (DOI), and recognizes a long-term preservation plan.
+Data must be deposited in a recognized data repository.
+It must be able to mint, that is to create and assign, a persistent digital identifier.
+For example, a digital object identifier (DOI).
+The repository must also be able to recognise a long-term preservation plan.

 We highly encourage researchers to consider the FAIR Data Principles when depositing data.
-We further advise researchers use FAIRsharing and re3data.org to search for a suitable repository – both provide a list of certified data repositories.
+We further advise researchers to use FAIRsharing and re3data.org to search for a suitable repository – both provide a list of certified data repositories.

 Authors are required to provide a data availability statement, detailing where data associated with a paper can be found and how it can be accessed.
 The DAS should be submitted within the article manuscript, before the ‘References’ section.
-If data cannot be made open, authors should state why in the data availability statement.
+If data cannot be made open access, authors should state why in the data availability statement.

 The table below contains some template statements which comply with our publicly available data sharing policy.
 This is not an exhaustive list however, and an individual data set might warrant a different type of statement.